 The Kingsdon Chronicle is available to download for free from this website.

 Most of this compact village lies on the face of the hill headed by All Saints’ church, but a few houses are on the other side where you will also find Glenda Spooner Farm (World Horse Welfare) which rehabilitates around 65 horses and ponies at a time.

 The rest of the parish is farmed retaining a traditional small field structure, which is particularly beneficial to a wide range of wildlife.
 The National Trust property of Lytes Cary is just a mile from the village centre.

-We hope you enjoy exploring this website to learn more about our parish.
-Here is an aerial view showing it's extent.
+We hope you enjoy exploring this website to learn more about our village and hope to see you here soon.

 Click Here of an aerial view showing the extent of the parish.